General Mills recalls five-pound bags of Gold Medal Unbleached All Purpose Flour

-General Mills announced a voluntary national recall, on January 23, 2019, of five-pound bags of its Gold Medal Unbleached Flour with a better if used by date of April 20, 2020.
+General Mills announced a voluntary national recall, on September 16, 2019, of five-pound bags of its Gold Medal Unbleached All Purpose Flour with a better if used by date of September 6, 2020.

-The recall is being issued for the potential presence of Salmonella which was discovered during sampling of the five-pound bag product.
-This recall is being issued out of an abundance of care as General Mills has not received any direct consumer reports of confirmed illnesses related to this product.
+The recall is being issued for the potential presence of E. coli O26 which was discovered during sampling of the five-pound bag product.
+This recall is being issued out of an abundance of care as General Mills has not received any direct consumer reports of confirmed illnesses related to this product. on

-This recall only affects this one date code of Gold Medal Unbleached Flour five-pound bags, shown below.
+This recall only affects this one date code of Gold Medal Unbleached All Purpose Flour five-pound bags.
 All other types of Gold Medal Flour are not affected by this recall.

 Consumers are asked to check their pantries and dispose of the product affected by this recall.
 Consumers who have had to discard products covered by this recall may contact General Mills Consumer Relations at 1-800-230-8103.

 Guidance from the Food and Drug Administration (FDA) and the Centers for Disease Control (CDC) continues to warn that consumers should refrain from consuming any raw products made with flour.
-Salmonella is killed by heat through baking, frying, sautéing or boiling products made with flour.
+E. coli O26 is killed by heat through baking, frying, sautéing or boiling products made with flour.
 All surfaces, hands and utensils should be properly cleaned after contact with flour or dough.

 Do not eat uncooked dough or batter made with raw flour.
 Flour is made from wheat that is grown outdoors where bacteria are often present.
 Flour is typically not treated to kill bacteria during the normal milling process.